Facet disease symptoms

 Can facet disease be treated?

-While there is no cure for facet disease, nor can its effects be reversed, many patients find that they can manage their symptoms non-surgically with conservative treatments.
-These might include yoga, massage, physical therapy, pain medication, behavior modification, hot/cold compresses and intermittent rest.
-However, if your discomfort does not abate after weeks or months of these conservative treatments, contact Laser Spine Institute.
-Our effective outpatient procedures utilize the latest minimally invasive technology.
-Request your MRI or CT scan review today.
+Many patients find that they can manage their symptoms nonsurgically with conservative treatments.
+These might include yoga, acupuncture, massage, physical therapy, pain medication, chiropractic manipulation, hot/cold compresses and intermittent periods of rest.
+However, if your pain and discomfort do not go away after several weeks or months of these conservative treatments, contact Laser Spine Institute.